Skip to content

 • Plant health

-Depending on the goal of your trial you may not want to treat the growing media you are comparing in the same way.
+Depending on the goal of your trial you may not want to treat the substrates you are comparing in the same way.
 If you are looking for a mixture that helps you save water, that’s what you need to trial for.
 Make sure to carefully document everything you do, to be able to compare the results.

 Documentation: Evaluation scales